Core Skill

 Empathy Blockers to Eliminate

-Advising: "You should just tell them how you feel."
-Unsolicited advice redirects the conversation from the speaker's experience to your solution.
-It subtly communicates that their feelings are a problem to be solved rather than an experience to be understood.
+Advising.
+"You should just tell them how you feel."
+Unasked-for advice shifts the conversation from the speaker's experience to your solution.
+Underneath it sits a quiet message: your feeling is a problem to be cleared, not an experience to be understood.

-Minimising: "It could be worse" or "At least you still have your health."
-These responses invalidate the person's emotional experience by suggesting they should not feel what they feel.
-Even well-intentioned minimising creates distance rather than connection.
+Minimising.
+"It could be worse."
+"At least you've still got your health."
+These tell a person they should not feel what they plainly feel.
+Even kindly meant, minimising puts distance where you wanted closeness.

 Empathetic Communication in Leadership